Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 #### Build task logs

 If the build process does not seem to generate the bootstrapper correctly, you may be able to get more information by running the command with higher verbosity.
-For example, running `dotnet publish --verbosity normal` should produce output that includes the following section:
+For example, running `dotnet publish --verbosity normal` should produce an output that includes the following section:

 ```txt
 CreateBootstrapperAfterPublish: